AndyB-WHG/e-volve-retail/README.md

 ### Navbar

-- A Navbar is fix to the top of the page in order to provide the user with browsing options during their visit.
+- A Navbar is fix to the top of the page in order to provide the user with browsing options during the visit.
 - On smaller screens the Navbar features:
-    - A choice of 'Search', 'User' and 'Shopping Bag' icons at top right dependant upon screen size
+    - At top right :
+        - Search Icon,
+        - User/Account icon (visible on tablet screens but not on mobile phones)
+        - Shopping Bag icon
+    -  At top left :
-    -  a drop-down 'burger' toggle at top left, with .
-The 'burger' drop-down includes links to:
+        - a drop-down 'burger' toggle which includes links to :
             * The main Product Departments pages
             * User Login / Register / Account Page options
             * Product Review page
+    - Top Centre :
+        - A Logo / Home link to take the User back to the Carousel home page.

 - On larger screens the central Navbar area comprises
+    - At top right :
+        - Search Icon,
+        - User/Account icon
+        - Shopping Bag icon

+    - At top left :
-    - At top left, the 'Home / Logo' link to return to the Carousel
+        - The 'Home / Logo' link to return the User to the Carousel

+    - At top centre :

         - Links to the three main store departments. plus an additional link to display 'All Products'.

+            Each of the four links include dropdowns when hovering.
+These allow the user to pre-sort the results, should the user choose to.
+The sort selection includes :
+            - By Price
+            - By Name
+            - By Category (option only displayed for the 'All' products link)

 ### 'Search' function

-- A 'Search Box' (large screens) or 'Search Icon' (small screens) is provided to enable users to search for a keyword located in either in the Product Name or Product Description.
+- A 'Search Box' (large screens) or 'Search Icon' (small screens) is provided to enable users to search for a keyword located in either in the Product Name or Product Details.
 If the keyword is found - the relevant products are displayed/listed on screen.

 ### Products Page